 The nursing field is full of diverse specializations and unique opportunities for both personal and professional growth.
 A faster-than-average demand rate has created a promising job outlook for many nursing professionals.
-Currently, there is a shortage of However, even with so many job opportunities available, it does not mean just anybody can step into the field.
+Currently, there is a shortage of 400,000 RNs needed in the United States.
+However, even with so many job opportunities available, it does not mean just anybody can step into the field.
 There are still a number of key skills necessary to be a nurse and advance in your career.
 Here, we will explore the top must-have nursing skills that will help you stand out.

 Essential Clinical Skills Needed to Be a Nurse

 What skills do you need to be a nurse?
 First and foremost, in order to earn your certification and become a registered nurse, you must complete education and clinical practice at a certified institution.
 This degree will teach you a number of technical skills needed to begin working professionally.
 These essential skills and experience will include, among others:

 - Clinical experience

 - Acute care

 - Patient and family education